stsievert/osx-adobe-beamer/readme.md

 (I'm fairly certain this file must be included after beamer options (I did it before `\begin{document}` and was fine)
 3. Copy the PDFs so you can open them both at once.

+## Presentation directions
+0. Download this repo.
+1. Open up `notes.pdf` and `presentation.pdf` in Adobe Reader.
+2. Run the command `python /path/to/present.py` in your terminal
+3. Make the window that opens up active/in front.
+4. Certain keys are now mapped to Adobe Reader! (arrows/space/return)